sayedelgawy/Small-Bank-App/README.md

-#BankSystem

-Small Bank System Exercise
+# small Bank system app

-Bank system app which contains 3 modules
+small Bank system app which contains 2 modules

-Client Module
+#Client Module

 Each client contains: client name, id,pin code balance.
 Client can login to the system using id and pin code Client can deposit amount of money